Dimensional analysis: Dimensional homogeneity (commensurability)

 A related principle is that any physical law that accurately describes the real world must be independent of the units used to measure the physical variables.
 For example, Newton's laws of motion must hold true whether distance is measured in miles or kilometres.
-This principle gives rise to the form that a conversion factor between a unit that measures the same dimension must take: multiplication by a simple constant.
+This principle gives rise to the form that a conversion factor between two units that measure the same dimension must take multiplication by a simple constant.
 It also ensures equivalence; for example, if two buildings are the same height in feet, then they must be the same height in metres.

+For example, if one is calculating a speed, units must always combine to L/T; if one is calculating an energy, units must always combine to ML2/T2, etc. For example, the following formulae could be valid expressions for some energy:

+if m is a mass, v and c are velocities, p is a momentum, h is the Planck constant, λ a length.
+On the other hand, if the units of the right hand side do not combine to [mass][length]2/[time]2, it cannot be a valid expression for some energy.

+Being homogeneous does not necessarily mean the equation will be true, since it does not take into account numerical factors.
+For example, E = mv^{2} could be or could not be the correct formula for the energy of a particle of mass m traveling at speed v, and one cannot know if hc/λ should be divided or multiplied by 2π.

 Conversion factor

-In dimensional analysis, a ratio which converts one unit of measure into another without changing the quantity is called a conversion factor.
+In dimensional analysis, a quotient which converts one unit of measure into another without changing the quantity is called a conversion factor.
 For example, kPa and bar are both units of pressure, and 100 kPa = 1 bar.
 The rules of algebra allow both sides of an equation to be divided by the same expression, so this is equivalent to 100 kPa / 1 bar = 1.
 Since any quantity can be multiplied by 1 without changing it, the expression "100 kPa / 1 bar" can be used to convert from bars to kPa by multiplying it with the quantity to be converted, including the unit.
 For example, 5 bar × 100 kPa / 1 bar = 500 kPa because 5 × 100 / 1 = 500, and bar/bar cancels out, so 5 bar = 500 kPa.